flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 ```

-In this case no files where updated ("Updated 0 paths"), but if the requirements changed, we would have to commit the changes to this branch.
+In this case no files where updated ("Updated 0 paths"), but if the requirements change, we will need those changes as well.

 ## Prepare a virtual environment to build the documentation

-To make sure you can build the documentation, create a virtual environment and install the necessary requirements.
+Prepare to build the documentation by creating a virtual environment and installing the necessary requirements.
 Assuming you have virtualenv installed, run the following commands:

 ```shell
 $ python -m venv .venv